-I bought my pot of Aloe x ‘Crosby’s Prolific from Lowe’s in Sedalia, Missouri on April 20, 2013.
+I brought this Aloe x ‘Crosby’s Prolific home from Lowe’s in Sedalia, Missouri on April 20, 2013.
 There were several HUGE pots with really nice clumps, but I didn’t want to pay $10.00 so I took a small pot home.
 Although they grow to only about 6″ tall, they quickly form a large clump.
-Information on the internet says they are one of the fastest growing Aloes.
+Information on the internet says they are one of the fastest-growing Aloes.

 As soon as the temperatures permitted, I moved my plants back outside for the summer.
 I repotted my new Aloe x ‘Crosby’s Prolific into a somewhat larger pot.

 I really liked this nice little aloe with its bright green leaves.
 It has plenty of translucent teeth to provide additional interest.